eisental/RedstoneChips/circuitdocs/Daytime.md

 - `minute` - Current minute, between 0-60.
 - `minuteofday` - Current minute of day, between 0-1439.
 - `hour` - Current hour, between 0-23.

+A 3rd optional sign argument determines the world the chip will get the current time from.
+Enter any world name to use that world's time instead of the time in the world the chip was built in.

 The chip will update its outputs once the clock pin is triggered according to the current time.